bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 * He who digs a pit will fall into it (10:8)
 * Money answers everything (10:19)

+Ecclesiastes is one of the more quotable books of the Bible.
+But, should we?
 How should we interpret and use this book?
 Like the book of Job, the best counsel can be found at the end of the book.
 The advice in-between must be taken with caution.

-Throughout the book, we will find what the Preacher later describes as "goads" and "nails".
+Throughout the book, we will find what Koholeth later describes as "goads" and "nails."

-> Ecclesiastes 12:11 &mdash; The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.
+> Ecclesiastes 12:11 — The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.

 These are wise sayings that will "prod" our thinking, and exhortations that will provide stability and direction for living.
 Ecclesiastes is certainly a book worthy of careful study!